cczu-osa/pastebin/README.md

 ```

 ### Reverse proxy

-If use a subpath to install, e.g. https://example.com/paste, you need to create a text file `settings.json` in the data folder, and type content as follow:
+If you want to use another URL, e.g. https://example.com/paste, you need to create a text file `settings.json` in the data folder, and type content as follow:

 ```
 {